String Handling Statements

 INSPECT...REPLACING -

-INSPECT...REPLACING performs character replacement in a variable.
-It's a way to replace all instances of certain characters with other characters.
+INSPECT...REPLACING replaces the replacing characters with the replaced characters in the input string.
+It's a way to replace all instances of certain characters with target characters.

 INSPECT ws-input-string